The Xometry app works best with JavaScript enabled!

 DXF Requirements

 The best way to get an instant quote with a DXF is to upload a cut file and not the full drawing.
 Using a DXF will create a quote for a “flat cut” sheet part without bends.
-If there are bends in the part, the best way to quote is by using a 3D CAD model formed to the final shape.
+If there are bends in the part, the best way to quote is by using a 3D CAD model (STEP or other format) formed to the final shape.

-Extra-drawn features can be confused with cut geometry and will cause the file processing to fail.
-Multiple layers will be merged into a single layer as part of the geometry process.
+Extra-drawn features can be confused with cut geometry and cause the file processing to fail.
+As part of the geometry process, multiple layers are merged into a single layer.

 No inserts or assembled components